hhd-dev/rechunk/readme.md

 This image can also be zstd:chunked, in which case, the action in this repository contains an environment variable for skipping `ostree-rs-ext`'s Gzip compression, which lowers processing time by around 3 minutes.

+## Differences between images
+This action receives an OCI OSTree image (with custom layers) and produces a mutated version.
+There might be drift between the two images, with one of the images having issues the other one does not.
+I.e., they should not be considered identical.

+### Issues in the rechunked image
+The OCI standard is not good at SELinux and permissions.
+To combat this, `rpm-ostree` reuses directory permissions from the original commit when deploying an image, which are lost during squashing.

+This is important as after being touched in a container certain directories may relax their permissions or change owner.
+For example, certain systemd directories can become accessible, which may cause systemd to fail to start or the polkit directory might stop being owned by polkitd (due to it missing from `/etc/group`), causing polkits to not work.

+The file [./1_prune.sh](./1_prune.sh) attempts to manually mitigate the permissions issues.
+Without this file, the image will not boot.
+There are certainly other quirks that still need to be added to this file, especially in regard to untested DEs such as Cosmic.

+### Issues in the original image
+However, this is not to say the original image is perfect.

+Programs that were installed in the OCI container add entries to `/etc/passwd` and `/etc/group`, which are not moved to `/usr/lib/passwd` and `/usr/lib/group` by `rpm-ostree`.
+This works for clean installs, but if users rebase to a derived image, they get user and group issues.

+[./1_prune.sh](./1_prune.sh) performs a merge of these files to `/usr/lib/passwd` and `/usr/lib/group` which means that images produced by this action do not share these issues.

+There are other little issues, such as `/var/lib`, additional lock files, and modified `/var`, `/boot` directories, which may cause hysteresis in the final image.

+Furthermore, `rpm-ostree` uses the policy of the original commit when deploying an image, causing new programs (e.g., Waydroid) to be labelled improperly when installed through Docker and require workarounds.
+As part of this action, OSTree performs relabelling using the full policy, so the output image does not have the SELinux issues the original image had.

+### TLDR
+For quick testing and iteration locally, using the original image is fine.
+However, before entering production, test, validate, and create workarounds for issues in the rechunked image.